 Citations to articles and essays in anthropology and archaeology, from works published in English and other European languages, 19th century to present.
 Contains both Anthropological Literature from Harvard University and Anthropological Index, Royal Anthropological Institute, UK.

-Includes current full-text newspapers, magazines, and journals of the ethnic and minority press, providing researchers access to essential, often overlooked perspectives.
-The database now also contains Ethnic NewsWatch: A History, which provides historical coverage of Native American, African American, and Hispanic American periodicals from 1959-1989.
+Newspapers, magazines, and journals published by ethnic and minority presses.
+Ethnic NewsWatch: A History provides historical coverage of Native American, African American, and Hispanic American periodicals from 1959-1989.

-Traces the history of Native Peoples in North America from colonial relations in the 1600s to twentieth-century issues such as civil rights.
-Includes manuscript collections, rare books and monographs, newspapers, periodicals, census records, legal documents, maps, drawings and sketches, oral histories, and photos.
+Newspapers, periodicals, manuscripts, monographs, census records, legal documents, maps, drawings and sketches, oral histories, and photos from the 1600s to the 20th century.
 Also features video content from the Bureau of Indian Affairs.
 Major partners include the National Archives, Library of Congress, Princeton University, University of Alberta, Moravian Archives, Gonzaga University, Wichita State University, and more.

-This collection includes political, religious, legal, medical, commercial, and military perspectives of Native American history.
-Users are provided a diverse collection of primary source materials dating from 1800 through the late 20th century.
+Includes political, religious, legal, medical, commercial, and military perspectives of Native American history, from 1800 through the late 20th century.
+Click Additional Info below for a list of collections included in Native American Studies.

 Original narrative accounts of every major piece of legislation that lawmakers considered during a congressional session.
 Arranged thematically.

-In-depth reports on issues looming on the congressional horizon, plus a complete wrap up the previous week's news, including the status of bills in play, behind-the-scenes maneuvering, committee and floor activity, debates and all roll-call votes.
+Reports on congressional issues, the status of bills in play, behind-the-scenes maneuvering, committee and floor activity, debates and all roll-call votes.

 (1969-) Covers over 450 publications which support research on crime, its causes and impacts, legal and social implications, as well as litigation and crime trends.
 In addition to scholarly journals, this database also includes trade publications, reports, news, crime statistics, and crime blogs.
 Covers such topics as criminology, corrections & law enforcement, criminal law, criminal justice, criminal rehabilitation, addictions, alcoholism, gambling, child abuse, and industrial crime.

-Full text.
-Journal index.
-More than 900 searchable full-text law journals and many legal resources, including the Code of Federal Regulations, United States Code, and U.S. Statutes at Large.
-Campus-wide access is due to the subscription by the Washington University Law Library.
+Law journals and many legal resources, including the Code of Federal Regulations, United States Code, and U.S. Statutes at Large.

 Indexes legal periodicals published in the United States, Canada, Great Britain, Ireland, Australia and New Zealand between 1908 and 1981.